TrevorShelby/Mao-Online/protocol.md

 ##The `accuse` Action
 The `accuse` action lets the client accuse a player of breaking a rule.
-It is only available during play. `args` is a number describing the seat of the player being accused.
+It is only available during play and when a player is about to win after playing their last card. `args` is a number describing the seat of the player being accused.

 ##The `acceptAccusation` Action